 - 12.3 When we no longer need to use your personal information for the purposes for which it was collected, we will take steps to de-identify or destroy it.

-- 12.4 We will use appropriate disposal methods will when destroying your personal information to prevent, where reasonably possible, unauthorized persons from having access to that information.
+- 12.4 We will use appropriate disposal methods when destroying your personal information to prevent, where reasonably possible, unauthorized persons from having access to that information.
 Disposal methods include but are not limited to secure shredding, multiple passes of digital media upon deletion, and other appropriate disposal techniques appropriate to the classification level of your information.

 13. Complaints Handling